danielsaidi/website_danielsaidi/_posts/2017-02-04-hololens-microsoft-vr-and-apple.md

 Microsoft does now, at least not with the shackles of today.
 Today, they live on a reputation of releasing amazing technology "that just works".
 When they reveal a new product - it's ready to be sent to all corners of the world.
-Demonstrating an unfinished device is not Apple's style.
+Demonstrating unfinished stuff is not Apple's style.

 I love Apple and their products, but I think this perfection comes with a price.
 Without this reputation and the restrictions it brings, Microsoft can become the